International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 3.4.1 POST

 The provider [Connector](../model/terminology.md#connector--data-service-) can POST a [ContractAgreementMessage](./message/contract-agreement-message.json) to the `negotiations/:consumerPid/agreement` callback to create an [Agreement](../model/terminology.md#agreement).
+If the
-If the negotiation state is successfully transitioned, the consumer must return HTTP code 200 (OK).
+[Contract Negotiation's](./contract.negotiation.protocol.md#ack---contractnegotiation) state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ```
 POST https://connector.consumer.com/negotiations/urn:uuid:32541fe6-c580-409e-85a8-8a9a32fbe833/agreement